-DLNR NEWS RELEASE: Traditional agricultural field systems of Hawai’i are focus of 2016 state historic preservation calendarPosted on Dec 4, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Traditional agricultural field systems of Hawai’i are focus of 2016 state historic preservation calendarPosted on Dec 4, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Fans of the Department of Land and Natural Resources’ annual State Historic Preservation Division (SHPD) photographic calendar will find a unique historic journey in the 2016 edition.
 It highlights the evolution of Hawaii’s agricultural field systems, from the first Polynesian voyagers, up to the modern revitalization of some systems by nonprofit groups.
 Proponents of this style of ‘malama ‘aina’ are now enriching lives through sustenance agriculture as well as education and cultural practices.

 The beautiful wall calendar was designed by Viki Nasu Design Group, with Ric Noyle providing magnificent photographs of remnants of the vast and complex field systems in the islands.
 It is produced jointly by the DLNR and the Hawaii Heritage Center.